Alcaraz Eyeing Triumphant Davis Cup Farewell For Nadal After ATP Finals Exit - UrduPoint

 "I think it's most important for Rafa, for his last tournament.
 I really want him to retire with a title.
 It's going to be really, really emotional and a really special tournament for me."

-Alcaraz leaves Turin having never performed to his full potential and at one point looking like he might even have to withdraw.
+Alcaraz exits the tournament having never performed to his full potential and at one point looking like he might even have to withdraw.

-He played his final two matches in the John Newcombe Group wearing brink pink nasal tape after having problems breathing during a training session on Tuesday.
+He played his final two group matches wearing brink pink nasal tape after having problems breathing during a training session on Tuesday.

 "It has been a difficult week, I guess, for me struggling with some physical problems, but at the same time it has been a really beautiful tournament," added Alcaraz.